The acceptance rate at the public research university, the University of Utah, is 79%.

 - Transcripts: You must produce official transcripts from every college or university you have ever attended that has received regional accreditation.
 You must provide official high school transcripts if you have fewer than 30 transferred semester units.

-- SAT Results: You must submit official ACT or SAT scores if you have less than 30 transferable semester units (45 quarters), were homeschooled, have achieved a GED or HiSET, and graduated from a high school that is not regionally accredited.
+- SAT Results: If you have less than 30 transferable semester units (45 quarters), were homeschooled, achieved a GED or HiSET, or graduated from a high school that is not regionally accredited, you must submit official ACT or SAT scores.

 - Recommendation letters: Recommendation letters are not necessary for admission consideration.